 Playing a Dolby B recording on a dolby B player means the end-to-end frequency response is the same, but the higher frequency parts of the signal is ~10dB stronger on tape -- so the tape-introduced noise is effectively ~10dB lower end-to-end.

 - playing a recording without NR on a player set to Dolby B will sound dull

 - because it lowers the higher frequencies for no good reason

 - playing a Dolby B recording on a player without NR or with it disabled will sound unnaturally bright

-- because it's playing with the high frequencies still boosted
+- because it's playing booster high high frequencies

 Dolby C is the same idea, but is ~10dB stronger and starts to come in two octaves lower.